 - 11.1 Under its Policy on Sustainable Investing, CPP Investments is committed to integrating sustainability-related risks and opportunities in its investment and asset management activities where they are financially material to the investment, as these factors can affect our assessment of an investment's risk profile and intrinsic value.
-We believe this contributes to generating better risk-adjusted returns across our portfolio.
-We define sustainability-related factors as those including, but not limited to, effective board governance; climate change; environment; equity, diversity and inclusion; health and safety; community engagement; human rights; responsible sourcing and deployment of artificial intelligence; and data and cyber security.. - 11.2 The depth of the analysis is commensurate to the materiality of the potential financial impacts of these factors on the applicable investment. - 11.3 As an active owner, CPP Investments can choose to engage with companies consistent with its Policy on Sustainable Investing to promote improved management of sustainability-related factors to enhance long-term outcomes in the companies and assets in which we invest.
-CPP Investments does this respecting the division of authority and responsibilities among the triad of interests that is the core of good corporate governance shareholders, directors and managers. - 11.4 In general, CPP Investments believes that integration of sustainability-related factors into its investment and asset management activities, and engagement with portfolio companies where we believe doing so will create better long-term outcomes, better conform with CPP Investments' investment objectives than simply excluding companies through screening criteria. - 11.5 Shareholder voting rights have economic value, and exercising these rights can also positively impact returns by constructively influencing corporate behaviour and performance.
+CPP Investments believes this contributes to generating better risk-adjusted returns across the portfolio.
+CPP Investments defines sustainability-related factors as those including, but not limited to, effective board governance; climate change; environment; equity, diversity and inclusion; health and safety; community engagement; human rights; responsible sourcing; deployment of artificial intelligence; and data and cyber security. - 11.2 The depth of the analysis is commensurate to the materiality of the potential financial impacts of these factors on the applicable investment.
+A materiality assessment considers the asset class, investment strategy, industry, geography, business model and investment thesis for each investment.
+The identification of material sustainability factors is reflected in the underwriting assumptions, approach to negotiating the terms of the investment and asset management plans for the investment, as appropriate. - 11.3 As an active owner, CPP Investments can choose to engage with companies consistent with its Policy on Sustainable Investing to promote improved management of material sustainability-related factors to enhance long-term outcomes in the companies and assets in which it invests.
+CPP Investments does this respecting the division of authority and responsibilities among the triad of interests that is the core of good corporate governance shareholders, directors and managers. - 11.4 In general, CPP Investments believes that integrating consideration of material sustainability-related factors into its investment and asset management activities, and engagement with portfolio companies will create better long-term outcomes, and better conform with CPP Investments' investment objectives than simply excluding companies through screening criteria. - 11.5 Proxy voting is an effective form of engagement with public companies, enabling shareholders to express their views on a variety of issues.
 CPP Investments exercises its voting rights in a manner that is consistent with its Proxy Voting Principles and Guidelines and its Policy on Sustainable Investing.
 CPP Investments may exercise judgment in connection with the voting of any proxy on a case-by-case basis. - 11.6 For more details, see "Policy on Sustainable Investing" and "Proxy Voting Principles and Guidelines", both available at www.cppinvestments.com.